Beowulf: Return to the Shieldlands

 Beowulf: Return to the Shieldlands is a British epic fantasy drama television series broadcast by ITV.
 It was created by James Dormer, Tim Haines and Katie Newman.
 Dormer wrote the series based on the poem Beowulf and executive-produced it along with Haines and Newman, while Stephen Smallwood produced the series.
 The series began airing in the United Kingdom on 3 January 2016 and in the United States from 23 January 2016.

 Shortly after the series began, ITV announced that it would not be renewed for a second series.

 Plot

-Beowulf returns to his Heorot to find that Hrothgar, his adoptive father, is dead.
+Beowulf returns to Heorot to find that Hrothgar, his adoptive father, is dead.
 Hrothgar's wife, Rheda, who had favoured her own son over the young Beowulf, is named his successor.
 Beowulf's step-brother, Slean, is furious, both because of his return and for not himself being named Thane.

 Rheda, now regent, must show strength while scheming for the support of other village heads, in order to gain the title of Jarl (a rank above Thane)—a title some are willing to kill for.

 Meanwhile, the reeve is found dead.
 Beowulf is initially blamed, but manages to prove it is the work of a dreaded skinshifter.